nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide
-Duke Scheduler is a useful tool for keeping track of todos, events and deadlines.
+Duke Scheduler is a useful tool for keeping track of todos, events and deadlines, making scheduling easy, never get late anymore!

 ## Features
 -[x] Adding a task